 You need to pay back both mortgages if you move and can’t port them

-Most lenders will also have a minimum value that you’re allowed to borrow, which could be as low as £5,000, but some will only consider lending higher amounts.
+Many lenders often cap the total loan-to-value for a second charge mortgage, for example up to 85%.
+Some lenders will also have a minimum value that you’re allowed to borrow, which could be as low as £5,000, whereas others will only consider lending higher amounts.

 Yes, interest rates for second-charge mortgages are typically higher than for first mortgages or remortgages as they are riskier for the lender.